 |Flows||Flows are displayed as arrows that connect microflow events and activities.
 For more information on flows, see section the Flows section.|

 |Events||Events are all other elements in a flow that are not activities (not blue boxes).
 Decision is an example of an event.
 For more information on events, see the General section.|

 |Variable||A variable is a temporary storage for data.
 Variables are used to store information and refer to it when needed.
 For this purpose variables should have a unique name.

-In a microflow you can add a variable, assign a value to it and then use it in microflow activities.
+In a microflow you can add a variable, assign a value to it and then use it in microflow activities or events.
 You can then change this value later if necessary.
 For example, you can create variable $Discount and assign it a value 0.5, and use it to calculate a price for a customer.

 You can use the variable only in the microflow where it was created.